 In a previous post, we wrote that it’s high time for (content) marketing to become more about storytelling.
 But to really draw people into a story, a marketeer or copywriter must know who their audience is.
-The more you know about your audience, the easier it is to reach them.
+The more you know about your target group, the easier it is to reach them.
 Understanding your audience enables you to adjust the language you use, your writing style and your tone so that it perfectly fits them.
 Sounds great, but how can you actually get to know your audience?
 Here are seven great tips to get you started.

 1. Conduct market research BEFORE you start creating content